Skip to main content

 Caching

-Store API responses in your application or on your site if you expect a lot of use.
-For example, don’t try to call the Automation API on every page load of your website landing page.
-Instead, call the API infrequently and load the response into a local cache.
-When users hit your website load the cached version of the results.
+Store API responses in your application or on your website if you anticipate high usage.
+For instance, avoid calling the Automation API with every page load of your landing page.
+Instead, call the API less frequently and save the response in a local cache.
+When users visit your website, serve them the cached version of the results.

 HTTP status codes